The Big Picture: What Are Natural Climate Solutions & Why Are They Important?

 A report by the Center for American Progress, “Nature Loss Threatens America’s Best Defense Against Climate Change,” highlights the important role that efforts to protect and conserve 30% of U.S. lands, waters, and oceans can play in efforts to mitigate climate change – with the potential to remove and store the equivalent of up to 215 million metric tons of carbon dioxide from the atmosphere every year.

-The Science: The World Resources Institute’s CarbonShot: Federal Policy Options for Carbon Removal in the United States report provides a set of high-priority, near-term federal policy options to advance carbon removal in the United States.
+World Resources Institute’s CarbonShot: Federal Policy Options for Carbon Removal in the United States report provides a set of high-priority, near-term federal policy options to advance carbon removal in the United States.
 The report notes that land-based carbon removal methods like tree restoration and agricultural soil management are the most promising near-term opportunities for carbon removal in the US.
 The paper analyzes the removal potential of various practices and the cost of implementing these pathways.
+This blog article by the World Resources Institute highlights the top 5 policy actions investments that can be undertaken to support these climate solutions, with a focus on reforestation and farm innovation.

-The Science: The World Resources Institute’s “Natural & Working Lands Inventory Improvements: A Guide for States” is intended to help advance states’ progress on developing greenhouse gas inventories and evaluate current natural and working land inventory methods in U.S. Climate Alliance states, identifying gaps and providing information and resources to advance improvements to data.
+The World Resources Institute’s “Natural & Working Lands Inventory Improvements: A Guide for States” is intended to help advance states’ progress on developing greenhouse gas inventories and evaluate current natural and working land inventory methods in U.S. Climate Alliance states, identifying gaps and providing information and resources to advance improvements to data.
+A complimentary blog article by the World Resources Institute walks through the basics of what a greenhouse gas inventory is, why they are produced, why natural and working lands are included in inventories, and how to improve these inventories for natural and working lands.

 Forests: Trees as a Climate Solution